NAOMI LEMON

 DIGITRADE

-As an LAIB major at Clemson University, I am required to intern at a company related to my chosen language.
-Due to the COVID-19 pandemic, my internship with Digitrade was completed virtually.
+As an LAIB major at Clemson University, I was required to complete an internship related to my target language.
+Due to the COVID-19 pandemic, my internship with Digitrade was conducted virtually.

-Despite this, my time at Digitrade was incredibly eye-opening.
-Most of my work was conducting market research on products the company could invest in and bring to Japan.
-This opened my eyes to a side of my business major that I had not previously considered.
-I learned that I really enjoyed finding information and compiling it for a presentation.
+Despite these logistical challenges, my time at Digitrade was highly valuable and eye-opening.
+A significant portion of my work involved conducting market research on potential products the company could invest in and introduce to the Japanese market.
+This experience introduced me to a new aspect of business that I had not previously explored.
+I discovered that I genuinely enjoy researching information and synthesizing it into clear, structured presentations.

-As part of my internship requirement, I wrote a reflective report in Japanese on my experience.
-You can download it below.
+As part of my internship requirement, I also completed a reflective report in Japanese documenting my experience.

 UPSTATE INTERNATIONAL

-In 2022, before I left to Japan, I searched for an internship to gain experience in marketing.
-This was how I found Upstate International, a local Greenville, SC nonprofit.
+In 2022, I sought out an internship to gain hands-on experience in marketing.
+This led me to Upstate International, a nonprofit organization based in Greenville, South Carolina.

 MUSEUM OF THE CHEROKEE

-In 2020, during the COVID-19 pandemic, I was lucky to have the opportunity to work for The Museum of the Cherokee in South Carolina.
-At this internship, I was able to learn about local Native American history from the experts themselves.
+During the COVID-19 pandemic, I had the opportunity to intern at the Museum of the Cherokee in South Carolina.
+In this role, I worked closely with museum staff to learn about local Native American history and cultural preservation.